thomasvanholder/rails-karma/src/_posts/2021-03-11-tailwind-custom-fonts.md

 ## 3. Apply styles

-Apply a style globally.
+Apply styles globally.

-tailwind.css
+In the file where you import the Tailwind classes add:

 {% highlight css %}
 @layer base {
   h1 {